cleozhangk6/MSc_project2/docs/introduction.md

 <p class="fig-cap">
 <b>Figure 1.
 Fly Behavioural Tracking with Ethoscope.</b>
 A) Rendered drawing of an Ethoscope device.
+B) An image from a live Ethoscope showing 10 tubes and the corresponding oval masks over each fly.
-B) A graphic representation of the oval mask and the variables x, y, w, h and phi of a single fly.
+C) A graphic representation of the oval mask and the variables x, y, w, h and phi of a single fly.
-C) A screenshot of example outputs of the Ethoscope. t is the time variable.
+D) A screenshot of example outputs of the Ethoscope. t is the time variable.

 </p>
 ## 1.3 Time Series Analysis